sameera-madushan/Simple-Lightbox/README.md

 ## Installation

-All pre-built files needed to use Tom Select can be found in the "dist" folder from each of these sources:
+All pre-built files needed to use Simple Lightbox can be found in the "dist" folder from each of these sources:

 ### [npm](https://www.npmjs.com/package/@sameera_madushan/simple_lightbox)